StartupBellevue/docs/jwplayer/rtmp-avoid_dropped_frames_transition.md

 Notes
 -----------------------------
 * It is common to have to make some changes in the code for the FLEX or ANT path; it depends on your system.
-* If you do not wan't to compile the code, you can download the SWf [here](http://tinyurl.com/cd66yu3)
+* If you do not wan't to compile the code, you can download the SWF [here](http://tinyurl.com/cd66yu3)
 * I remember having read somwhere that this "dropped frame" transition logic would be deprecated in JW6, but im not sure.

 Useful links